Sirmikelson/Java-2/README.md

-My Javascript-2 Assignments on Datatype, Array,Switch case ans For loop.
+My Javascript-2 Assignments on Datatype, Array, Switch Case and For loop.